 - those with just a basic education

-- those who have not been in paid employment for at least six months, as well as
+- those who have not been gainfully employed for at least six months, as well as

 - those with reduced capacity for work.

-Pay subsidy could also be granted for the payroll costs of unemployed jobseekers who are in apprenticeship training.
+In the future, pay subsidy for apprenticeship training may also be granted for the payroll costs of jobseekers who are not unemployed.

-As a rule, the granting of pay subsidies would be based on the lack of professional skills, as before.
-In order for a person who has been without work for less than a year to be employed with pay subsidy would still require that, based on an assessment, unemployment would be prolonged without pay subsidy.
+As a rule, the granting of pay subsidies is based on lack of skills.
+Employing a person who has been unemployed for less than a year requires that their unemployment would be prolonged without the subsidy.

-The conditions for granting a pay subsidy to an employer would be amended so that there would be no impediment to granting a pay subsidy if the employer has hired an equivalent number of employees to replace the employees they have made redundant for production-related or financial reasons in the previous 12 months.
-In other words, the employer would not be required to recruit the same persons, but the same number of employees.
+The conditions for granting a pay subsidy to an employer will be amended so that there will be no impediment to granting a pay subsidy if the employer has hired an equivalent number of employees to replace the employees they have made redundant for production-related or financial reasons in the previous 12 months.
+In other words, the employer is not required to recruit the same persons, but the same number of employees.

-In future, pay subsidies would no longer be granted to households.
+In the future, pay subsidies will no longer be granted to households.

-The pay subsidy system would be simplified by harmonising the amount of the pay subsidy.
-The amount of pay subsidy granted on the basis of the lack of professional skills would be 50% of the payroll costs.
-Currently, the amount of the subsidy varies depending on the duration of the unemployment of the person to be employed, being either 30%, 40% or 50% of the payroll costs.
+The amount of the pay subsidy will be increased and harmonised.
+In the future, the amount of pay subsidy granted on the basis of lack of professional skills will always be 50% of the payroll costs.
+Before the change in the law, the amount of subsidy varied depending on the duration of unemployment of the person to be employed, being either 30%, 40% or 50% of the payroll costs.

-Non-wage labour costs or holiday bonuses payable by the employer could no longer be covered by pay subsidy.
-In addition, other changes would be made to the eligible costs so that the national income register could be used more efficiently in the payment of pay subsidies.
+Non-wage labour costs or holiday bonuses payable by the employer cannot be covered by pay subsidy in the future.
+In addition, other changes will be made to the eligible costs so that the national income register can be used more efficiently in the payment of pay subsidies.

-The definition of eligible costs would be specified in such a way that as eligible costs would be considered the wage paid to the employee on the basis of working hours or performance of the contract before the withholding of statutory insurance premiums and taxes.
-The pay supplements related to regular working hours and working conditions would also be included.
+The definition of eligible costs is specified in such a way that eligible costs are considered to be the wage paid to the employee on the basis of working hours or performance of the contract before the withholding of statutory insurance contributions and taxes.
+Pay supplements related to regular working hours and working conditions are also included.

 - non-wage labour costs payable by the employer